permaweb/bazar/src/views/Docs/DocsDetail/MD/overview/legacy-bazar-migration.md

 ## Legacy BazAR Migration

-To all Legacy BazAR users:

-As we transition from Legacy BazAR, we're taking steps to ensure a smooth migration process for all users.
+To all Legacy BazAR users, as we transition from Legacy BazAR, we're taking steps to ensure a smooth migration process for all users.
 This includes transferring PIXL balances and streaks, reimbursing U holders with wAR, and enabling creators to move their atomic assets to AO.

 #### wAR for U Airdrop

-All U holders will receive an equivalent amount of wAR, airdropped to their Arweave wallets, based on the value of U on Permaswap (https://www.permaswap.network/).
+All U holders will receive an equivalent amount of wAR, airdropped to their Arweave wallets, based on the value of U on [Permaswap](https://www.permaswap.network/).

 #### PIXL and Streak Migration